 This flower shop has been serving the Pittsburgh area for over 25 years now.

-They offer a whole “Deck the Halls” collection that includes a bunch of holiday decor, but what I really want to draw your attention to is their Dried Wreath Collection.
+They offer a whole “Deck the Halls” collection that includes a bunch of holiday decor.

-They have pine cone wreaths, wreaths of dried moss, holiday florals, dried garland, and even a Solstice Hang Down decoration.
+They have pine cone wreaths, holiday florals, and dried garland.
 They’re so pretty!
 Some of their wreaths are made with faux plants, but most of them are created with real, preserved, natural materials.

 My picks from Roxanne’s Dried Flowers: